Vegetarian Times: History

-The magazine has had a number of changes in ownership since Obis purchased the company.
+The magazine has had several changes in ownership since Obis purchased the company.
 In 1990, Cowles Media acquired Vegetarian Times.
-In 1999, Sabot Publishing near Richmond, Virginia, purchased the publication from Primedia in Manhattan, New York, who had only owned the magazine for 18 months at the time of its sale.
+In 1999, Sabot Publishing near Richmond, Virginia, purchased the publication from Primedia (now Rent Group), which had owned the magazine for 18 months at the time of its sale.
 In 2003, the magazine was acquired from Richmond-based Sabot Publishing by Cruz Bay Publishing, a subsidiary of Active Interest Media, which relaunched it in November 2004, the 30th anniversary of the magazine, after significant investment and an editorial overhaul.
 The magazine expanded coverage to appeal not only to strict vegetarians, but also to people simply looking for a healthy lifestyle and seeking healthy recipes.
 In 2007, Elizabeth Turner was named Editor-in-Chief.
 Prior to joining Vegetarian Times, Turner was the Managing Editor of Natural Health magazine.
 Turner separated from Vegetarian Times in 2015 to become Editor in Chief of Forks Over Knives, a vegan outreach portal associated with the work of T. Colin Campbell and Caldwell Esselstyn.

 In 2017 Vegetarian Times became an online magazine: instead of receiving a physical magazine subscribers can access a digital library of recipes as well as online cooking classes.
 The online website is operated and owned by Active Interest Media (AIM) who specialize in "niche enthusiast magazines".

 According to Janeen Obis, widow of Paul Obis, a complete physical set of Vegetarian Times has been donated to Brown University in Providence, Rhode Island.

 In 2020, The Vegetarian Times was acquired by Pocket Outdoor Media which rebranded as Outside, Inc. in February, 2021.
 Brittany Martin was hired to edit Vegetarian Times in the summer of 2021 and has overseen a rebrand and relaunch of the now digital-only publication.